vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 Note that this article covers room calendars, not group calendars.
 To learn how to integrate group calendars into Peakboard, see [this article]({% post_url 2023-08-12-Dismantle-O365-group-calendars-with-MS-Graph %}).

-## Create a variable for the selected room
+## Add a variable for the selected room

 We need some way of keeping track of the selected room.
 To do this, we will use a variable.
 We will update this variable when the user selects a room, and we will read this variable to know which room's events we should display.